stephen-nene/WK1-code-challenge/README.md

         }

     ```
-we call the grading function at the end and finally close the input stream prompt
+we call the grading function at the end and finally close the input stream prompt.

     ```js
          grading()